Zahid295/History-of-Albert-Einstein/README.md

 3. As a returner user, I want to sign up for newsletter.

 - Sign Up Form is provied on sign up page to easily loacte the form to sign up and get Newsletter.

+### Common Bugs

+1. On the Gallery page footer appears in the center of page on tablets and smartphones but on larger screens like laptop and destop it was fine.

+2. Design Improvement- For the life timline chart provided on events page, i want to improve the structure and design.
+I hope to resolve this issue in the future.